 Additionally, ALICE provides information on the most recommended antibiotic and/or probiotic treatment to cure endometritis.

-As for the best day to do the endometrial biopsy, there are two options:
+When considering the best day to do the endometrial biopsy, there are two options:

 - EndomeTRIO with ERA test